twig-energy/stronk/README.md

 Often you might just need a group of skills for your specific types.
 For this you can use prefabs.

 - `stronk_flag`: flag like boolean with equal operators etc.
+- `stronk_string`: a stronk string with equation and size skills.
+- `stronk_vector`: a stronk std::vector with equation, indexing, iterating and size skills.

 ## Examples